 Applicants entering the Embassy or Consulates must wear a face mask at all times and follow social distancing protocols.
 Any applicant with symptoms such as a cough, sore throat, or fever must reschedule their interview by following the instructions here or by contacting us here.

 For questions about specific visa cases in progress, please contact us here.

 The U.S. Consulate General in Ciudad Juarez has resumed routine immigrant visa operations, scheduling thousands of socially distanced interviews each week in ALL immigrant visa categories.
-For more information or instructions on requesting an emergency appointment, please follow the guidance here.
+For more information or instructions on requesting an emergency appointment, please visit the Immigrant Visa Navigator

-K-1 Fiancé(e) Visas: K-1 applicants with cases at NVC are being scheduled for appointments at the U.S. Embassy in Mexico City in the order the cases were documentarily completed.
-Those applicants should contact NVC with any questions.
+K-1 Fiancé(e) Visas: K-1 applicants with cases at the National Visa Center (NVC) are being scheduled for appointments at the U.S. Consulate General in Ciudad Juarez in the order the cases were documentarily completed.

 Visit this link for more information about immigrant visa operations at the Consulate in Ciudad Juarez.